 Navel-gazing comes from the Greek word omphaloskepsis; omphalos (navel) and skepsis (looking or examining).
 I wasn't too far off in thinking that my therapist wanted me to stare at my belly button because when using the word in an esoteric sense, it literally means to stare at the navel.
 Granted, it is done as an aid to meditation and not simply lifting the ol' shirt and examining your innie or outie but I'll explain this another day.
 For now, I'll stick with what he actually meant by telling me to do some gazing of the navel; self-reflection and introspection.

 Merriam-Webster defines navel-gazing as useless or excessive self-contemplation with synonyms such as egocentric, self-absorption, and narcissism.
-Sounds pretty disparaging and quite contradictory compared to how it is used amongst monks, yogis, and philosophers in it's esoteric sense.
+Sounds pretty disparaging and quite contradictory compared to how it is used among monks, yogis, and philosophers in it's esoteric sense.

-Logic told me that if I wasn't supposed to be staring at the hole in my belly nor turning into the narcissist I left there must be some kind of happy medium in this navel-gazing I was supposed to be doing and there is; using it as a positive tool for earnest introspection of myself.
+Logic told me that if I wasn't supposed to be staring at the hole in my belly nor turning into the narcissist I left, there must be some kind of happy medium in this navel-gazing I was supposed to be doing and there is; using it as a positive tool for earnest introspection of myself.

 Buddah claimed in the Nyanaponika Thera that the only way to overcome grief is to practice mindfulness.
 Pertaining to navel-gazing this would be focusing on your body, your feelings, the state of your mind, and what your mind has perceived, discovered, or learned and doing all of this almost selfishly.